Read this quick, easy guide to help you look like an organized teacher and boost your confidence because attitude is everything!

 To complete your cool teacher tools, you need a cute drink cup.
 Ditch the cheesy teacher mugs and the nasty, moldy mug you haven’t cleaned since the first day of school – GROSS!

 Get something cute – and keep it clean, for heaven’s sake!

-(Plus – think how cute you’ll look holding it as you monitor the bus line!)
+(Plus – think how much more enjoyable it will be as you monitor the bus line!)